etelie/server/README.md

     docker compose up

 The Dockerfile script creates the `etelie` user with password `etelie+1`.
 The maintenance database uses the standard `postgres` name.
 To database system is available within the docker network as `postgres:5432`.
 From the browser, its address is `localhost:5434`.

+Initialize the database contents with [Flyway](https://documentation.red-gate.com/fd) by executing all migration scripts (stored in `src/main/resources/db/migration/`).

+    ./gradlew flywayMigrate

 ### Deployment process